Showing posts with label Other. Show all posts

 Simple, yet brilliant!

-Challenge rooms are different from the standard tents because they have no mud pies but instead, lots of clowns to avoid whilst grabbing the prizes - for 1000 points.
+Challenge rooms are different from the standard tents because they have no mud pies, but instead, lots of clowns to avoid whilst grabbing the prizes, for 1000 points.
 Every 20,000 points, a secret door will appear for the chance to enter into a Mudslinging Round where you have 30secs to throw pies at wandering clowns!!

 Don't clown about too much!
-Getting hit isn't good for your health and dying shows your body being carried away on a stretcher to the first aid tent.
+Getting hit isn't good for your health, and dying shows your body being carried away on a stretcher to the first aid tent.
 That can happen only three times before it's game over.
-Talented pie chuckers will be delighted that freebie lives are awarded every 10,000 points.
+Talented pie chuckers will be delighted that lives are awarded every 10,000 points.
 A nice bonus.

 Come on, let's pause this reading and take a look at another quality screenshot...